musale/musale-dev/content/cv/_index.md

 #### March 2021 - Present

+I’m building a cross-cloud platform on top of the Azure Kubernetes Service.

-I build tools that help developers interact with Microsoft 365 data.
-Currently, I work on the [Microsoft Graph Toolkit](https://aka.ms/mgt).
+Previously, I built tools that help developers interact with Microsoft 365 data.
+I worked on the [Microsoft Graph Toolkit](https://aka.ms/mgt).
 This is a suite of plug-and-play components and providers that authenticate and render graph data.
-I also work with other teams to improve their products through reviews and testing.
+I also worked with other teams to improve their products through reviews and testing.

 ### [Libryo](https://libryo.com) - Software Engineer & Technical Lead